 - 1. The expenditure of public funds is subject to review or audit during and after performance to ensure that the trial court gets what it pays for.
 The procurement file should stand alone to demonstrate that the procurement official and the vendor or contractor has complied with the terms of the purchase order or contract.
-The file must also show that any disputes have been resolved according to good administrative practice and sound business judgment. - 2.
+The file must also show that any disputes have been resolved according to good administrative practice and sound business judgment.4 - 2.
 A properly documented procurement file for purchase orders and/or contracts provides an audit trail from the initiation of the requirement to the delivery of goods.
 The file provides a complete basis for informed decisions at each step of the acquisition process.
-A well-documented file also supports the actions taken, provides information for later review and facts in the event of litigation or an investigation.
+A well-documented file also supports the actions taken, provides information for later review and facts in the event of litigation or an investigation (refer to Policy No. FIN 12.01 Record Retention, Section 6.3.3).